sh123/codec2_talkie/README.md

 # Building yourself
 - Easiest way to build locally if you are not planning to modify code is to use [act](https://github.com/nektos/act) and [Android CI workflow](https://github.com/sh123/codec2_talkie/blob/master/.github/workflows/android.yml)
-- Just install Android Studio and build/create apk package
+- Otherwise, just install Android Studio and build/create/install apk package
 - Building on PC in development environment from command line:\
   `ANDROID_HOME=<android dir> JAVA_HOME=<java home dir> ./gradlew <command>`\
   For example: